Jaroslaw-Roman-Cudzich/CV/README.md

 Overture project for Barco in a corporate environment.
 * Proficient in WebEx Mee:ngs, Events, and Trainings, Skype for Business, Skype, and Arkadin.
 Competent in Microsoft Teams and Zoom.
 * Proficient knowledge and use of Cisco conferencing systems, Tandberg (now Cisco), Polycom Sound Structures, Extron recorders.
-* Most Senior Audio Visual and Mul:media Technician leading other Technicians in day to day du:es and projects at hand.
+* Most senior Audio Visual and Multimedia Technician leading other Technicians in day to day duties and projects at hand.
-* Use of video conferencing bridge so)ware including VQ Communica:ons and TMS .
+* Use of video conferencing bridge software including VQ Communications and TMS.
-* Use of presenta:on so)wares including Slido, Power Point, and Adobe - both Windows and Macintosh.
+* Use of presentation softwares including Slido, Power Point, and Adobe - both Windows and Macintosh.
 * Media broadcasts and digital signage through MediaStar Systems.
-* Consistent collabora:on with Informa:on Technology, Dimension Data, Audio Visual Engineers, and Programmers.
+* Consistent collaboration with Information Technology, Dimension Data, Audio Visual Engineers, and Programmers.
-* Microsoft Outlook, booking so)ware program Condeco, and ININ.
+* Microsoft Outlook, booking software program Condeco, and ININ.

 **Senior Audio Visual Technician / Video Conference Bridge Operator - Dreamtek Ltd.**
 <br>
 **Commerzbank AG - London, United Kingdom (3 Month Contract, January 2015 – April 2015)**

-* Senior Audio Visual Technician and Video Conference Bridge Operator for corporate meetings and other high profile events involving sophis:cated integrated video and audio conference network systems.
+* Senior Audio Visual Technician and Video Conference Bridge Operator for corporate meetings and other high profile events involving sophisticated integrated video and audio conference network systems.
 * Auditoriums - Live and recorded high profile presentation events transmitted worldwide using audio visual conferencing systems.
 * Operated technical equipment for live news media broadcasts.
 * Microsoft Outlook and booking software program Manhattan.

-**In-House Technical Events Manager - PSAV Presenta:on Services (formerly AVC Live Ltd.)**
+**In-House Technical Events Manager - PSAV Presentation Services (formerly AVC Live Ltd.)**
 <br>
 **Park Plaza Riverbank Hotel - London, United Kingdom (April 2014 – October 2014)**
-* Recipient of numerous recogni:ons and awards.
+* Recipient of numerous recognitions and awards.
 Daily flagship Park Plaza management, operational, and financial meetings.
 * Consistently amongst the highest net revenue producing venue for AVC Ltd. on a monthly basis.
 * Solely in charge of all the audio visual operational, technical, management, and sales aspects.
-Lead role as both a manager and technician to ensure a successful comple:on of every event in a structured, safe, and :mely manner.
+Lead role as both a manager and technician to ensure a successful completion of every event in a structured, safe, and timely manner.
-* Consistent communica:on with IT, engineering, and integrated system installa:on companies to ensure a safe and reliable state of the art installa:on and maintenance of the new automated and integrated drop down projection systems.
+* Consistent communication with IT, engineering, and integrated system installation companies to ensure a safe and reliable state of the art installation and maintenance of the newly automated and integrated drop down projection systems.
 * Created quotes, floor plans, updated turnover files, hired technicians, sub-hired equipment, created purchase orders, and produced invoices.
-* Aided with the collec:on of Rigging Health and Safety Check documenta:on to permit produc:on companies to hang equipment and truss - CAD plans, description of the type and weight of the equipment being used, and scissor lift licenses.
+* Aided with the collection of Rigging Health and Safety Check documentation to permit production companies to hang equipment and truss - CAD plans, description of the type and weight of the equipment being used, and scissor lift licenses.
-* Pro-actively contacted clientele to interpret technical solu:ons, build rapport, and arrange mee:ngs to fulfil every audio visual need - Apple, Bank of America, New Balance, Landmark, IOIC, DataStax, and Scania, amongst others.
+* Pro-actively contacted clientele to interpret technical solutions, build rapport, and arrange meetings to fulfil every audio visual need - Apple, Bank of America, New Balance, Landmark, IOIC, DataStax, and Scania, amongst others.

-**Audio Visual Technician - PSAV Presenta:on Services - Marriott International, Inc.**
+**Audio Visual Technician - PSAV Presentation Services - Marriott International, Inc.**
 <br>
 **The Savoy and Simpson’s In-The-Strand**
 <br>